The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Introduction

 According to work of Hitchin \cite{Hit} the integral affine structure on the base of the special Lagrangian torus fibrations in Conjecture~\ref{conj: introSYZ} is inherited from the complex/symplectic geometry of $X,\check{X}$.
 Furthermore, Hitchin shows that point (4) of Conjecture~\ref{conj: introSYZ} can be viewed as an instantiation of the central principle of the SYZ conjecture: mirror symmetry is $T$-duality.

-The SYZ conjecture has served as a guiding principle in the study of mirror symmetry over the past 20$+$ years, but outside of simple cases like $K3$ surfaces and abelian varieties, there are essentially no examples where it is known to hold (for some recent progress on a weak version of point (1) of the SYZ conjecture, see \cite{Li19, Li20}).
-This has inspired synthetic approaches to mirror symmetry including the Gross-Siebert program \cite{GS}, the work of Kontsevich-Soibelman \cite{KS} and Doran-Harder-Thompson \cite{DHT}.
+The SYZ conjecture has served as a guiding principle in the study of mirror symmetry over the past 20$+$ years, but outside of simple cases like $K3$ surfaces and abelian varieties, there are essentially no examples where it is known to hold in the formulation given above (for some recent progress on a weak version of point (1) of the SYZ conjecture, see \cite{Li19, Li20}).
+This has inspired synthetic approaches to mirror symmetry including the Gross-Siebert program \cite{GS}, family Floer mirror construction \cite{Fuk, Abo}, the work of Kontsevich-Soibelman \cite{KS} and Doran-Harder-Thompson \cite{DHT}.
+Here we use the term ``original" conjecture to distinguish with the latter interpretations.

 While mirror symmetry was originally discovered in the context of compact Calabi-Yau manifolds it is now understood to be a rather general phenomenon.
 For example, mirror symmetry is expected to apply to Fano manifolds and more generally to manifolds with effective anti-canonical bundle.
 In this case the mirror manifold is no longer compact but instead is expected to be a Landau-Ginzburg model consisting of a non-compact complex manifold $M$ equipped with a superpotential $W: M\rightarrow \mathbb{C}$.